Locatalyze

 Over 15%

-High risk — very difficult to sustain
+High risk — hard to sustain without exceptional volume

 How to calculate the rent affordability test